Pressure Regulator needs an Expansion Tank

-It is worthwhile to note that some plumbing valves in particular will cause extensive flood damage if they fail.
+It is worthwhile to note that the failure of particular plumbing valves will cause extensive flood damage if they fail.
 Think about what you would wake up to if the refrigerator water dispenser valve (the one in the freezer door) failed and flowed all night long.
-Or if one of the sink shut-off valves under a sink started leaking.
-The toilet filler valve, which is one of the cheapest quality valves and most prone to failure, is somewhat protected, unless the toilet is backed up.
-In that case you would notice the toilet running and after a few years you would wonder why the fill valves needs replacing every year.
-My point is that the various plumbing valves in your home were designed to hold back normal home water pressure, commonly agreed upon among home inspectors and building professionals as 40 to 80 PSI.
+Or if one of the sink shut-off valves under a sink or toilet started leaking.
+The toilet fill-valve, which is one of the cheapest quality valves and very prone to failure, is somewhat protected by the toilet tank overflow.
+You would notice the toilet running and after a few years you would wonder why the fill-valve needs to be replaced every year.
+But if the toilet drain is backed-up, a running toilet will flood.
+This is one of the most common insurance claims from residential flooding.
+My point is that the various plumbing valves in your home were designed to hold back normal home water pressure, commonly agreed upon among home inspectors and building professionals to be 40 to 80 PSI.
+Anything above that and you'll be courting disaster.

 Before I continue let me stress that a home inspection is NOT a code inspection, and a home inspector should not make a habit out of quoting code.
-I am simply offering an opinion but for the sake of this article I would like to show that it is indeed backed-up by code.
-I come across MANY pressure regulators installed without expansion tanks and have had to explain to experienced and licensed plumbers why it is wrong.
+I am simply offering an opinion and for the sake of this article I would like to show that it is indeed backed-up by code.
+I come across MANY pressure regulators installed without expansion tanks while performing a home inspection and have had to explain to experienced and licensed plumbers why it is wrong.
 The following code snippets are from the 2012 code cycle, but haven't changed significantly in recent years.